-Chapter 4: Standards and Best Practices
+Chapter 5: Standards and Best Practices

-This chapter includes:
+This chapter provides best practices for using the integration.

-- "UCMDB-SM Configuration Best Practices" below - "Frequently Asked Questions" on page 103
+UCMDB-SM Configuration Best Practices 113

+Frequently Asked Questions

 UCMDB-SM Configuration Best Practices

 This section provides best practices and recommendations for successfully implementing this integration in various environments.
 This section provides you with valuable understandings and techniques that will enhance the UCMDB-SM integration as well as solve common problems by providing solutions and workarounds to these issues.
 These practices and recommendations may vary slightly according to each implementation, as the specific system requirements and settings alter per system environment.